-This Urnes Brooch is inspired by the final artistic style of the Viking Age, dating to the mid-11th century.
-It is made from antique solid brass and has a detailed openwork design with flowing, interlaced animal designs.
+This Urnes Brooch or decoration is inspired by the Viking Age, from around the 11th century.
+It is crafted from antique solid brass and has a detailed openwork design with flowing, interlaced animal designs.

-The Urnes style takes its name from the famous stave church of Urnes in southern Norway, built around the year 1100.
-This style is known for its slim, elegant creatures and tight knotwork patterns.
+The Urnes style is given the name from the famous stave church of Urnes in southern Norway, built around the year 1100.
+This style is famous for its slim, elegant creatures and tight knotwork patterns.
 Similar designs were found across Scandinavia and nearby regions, making this brooch a strong example of viking urnes style metalwork.

-Disc brooches like this were commonly used to fasten cloaks, shawls, and garments made from thick fabrics like wool.
+Disc brooches and decorations like this were commonly used to fasten cloaks, shawls, and garments made from thick fabrics like wool.
 This works well as a viking disc brooch, with a strong pin on the back that holds securely without bending.
 It can also be used as a decorative piece on historical clothing.
+While the decoration has 2 tangs at the back which can be used to attach it to the leather crafting accessories.

 CARE INSTRUCTIONS: